mickem/nscp/docs/docs/reference/misc/CauseCrashes.md

 # CauseCrashes

-*DO NOT USE* This module is usefull except for debugging purpouses and outright dangerous as it allows someone remotley to crash your client!
+*DO NOT USE* This module is useful except for debugging purposes and outright dangerous as it allows someone remotely to crash your client!